 Internet of Things and wearable devices in particular offer significant opportunity to digitally monitor and treat illness and to improve wellness, and today Evernorth has an immense opportunity to expand our connection points to these devices.

-The number of wearable medical sensors and devices like smart patches that measure heart rate variability, along with smartwatches and fitness trackers, continues to accelerate each year with the annual volume shipped globally expected to nearly double from 2021 to 2024.
+The number of wearable medical sensors and devices like smart patches that measure heart rate variability, along with smartwatches and fitness trackers, continues to accelerate each year with the market projected to reach 69.2 billion by 2028.

 Looking specifically at U.S. consumers, 41% of individuals and 60% of households own a smartwatch or fitness tracker, with the vast majority (90%) actively using them to track fitness and health.
 In addition, 70% of smartwatch/fitness tracker owners report that the devices have helped them make improvements to their fitness and health.